Day 5 At The Dubai Airshow: New Airline Commits To A330neo

 On the final day of the airshow, Boeing signed a final purchase agreement with SCAT Airlines for the purchase of 6 Boeing 737 MAX 8 valued $674.4 million.
 The deal gives SCAT Airlines the opportunity to purchase another 5 aircraft at a later date.
 Fully exercised, the deal is valued close to $1.25B at list prices.

 SCAT Airlines is an airline with its hub on Shymkent Airport in Kazakhstan and commenced operations in 1997.
-The airline focuses on destinations in Kazakhstan, Russia and Western Asia.
-The fleet consists of 6 aging Boeing 737-300 and 737-500 jets, which will likely be replaced by the MAX 8, a younger Boeing 737-700, a Boeing 757, Boeing 767 and Bombardier (OTCQX:BDRAF) 6 CRJ200s.
+The airline focuses on destinations in Kazakhstan, Russia, and Western Asia.
+The fleet consists of 6 aging Boeing 737-300 and 737-500 jets, which will likely be replaced by the MAX 8, a younger Boeing 737-700, a Boeing 757, Boeing 767, and Bombardier (OTCQX:BDRAF) 6 CRJ200s.

-The order for 6 Boeing 737 MAX 8 jets are added to the company’s existed orders for 15 Sukhoi Superjet 100 aircraft.
+The order for 6 Boeing 737 MAX 8 jets is added to the company’s existed orders for 15 Sukhoi Superjet 100 aircraft.

 Airbus